 Although trainees are full students of the University of Bristol no training takes place at the University.
 University tutors will visit GITEP SCITT training sessions in Gloucestershire when appropriate.

 An undergraduate degree at class 2:1 or above, or equivalent.

-Your degree subject should be in physical education or a similar subject.
+Your degree subject should be in modern languages or a similar subject.
 Otherwise you’ll need to prove your subject knowledge in some other way.

 Grade 4 (C) or above in English and maths, or equivalent qualification.

 We’ll consider candidates who need to take a GCSE equivalency test in English or maths.